One-Touch Soccer logo

 Participation on Multiple Teams

-A player may only be on one roster in a given division, but may participate in more than one division and/or league.
+A player may participate in more than one league.
 For multi-division leagues, a lower division team may not field more than four (4) players from upper division team(s).
+A player may only be on one roster in a given division, although exceptions may be made by facility management for teams that have been promoted or relegated between divisions from the previous season.

 Age-Specific Leagues

 For all age-specific leagues--adult and youth--players must be able to provide proof of age when requested by management.
 The following will be accepted as proof of age: Driver’s License, Birth certificate (or copy), Resident Alien Card (“Green Card”), or Passport.
+Inability to provide proof-of-age may result in that player being declared ineligible to play.
 Every youth team is required to have an adult (minimum age 21 years old) on the bench to supervise the team.
 Failure to have this individual will result in a forfeit of the game.

-EVERY PLAYER (OR PARENT, IF PLAYER IS UNDER THE AGE OF 18) MUST SIGN THE TEAM ROSTER/WAIVER FORM PRIOR TO HIS OR HER FIRST GAME.
-Any player who has not signed the roster/waiver form is not eligible to participate.
+EVERY PLAYER MUST SIGN AND DATE THE ADULT TEAM ROSTER FORM PRIOR TO PLAYING HIS OR HER FIRST GAME.
+Any player who has not signed the roster form is not eligible to participate.

 Teams found to be playing with ineligible players are subject to forfeiture of any and all games in which such players participated.
 No refunds will be issued, and further sanctions (e.g., ban from league) may be considered.

-Team captains/managers are responsible for being aware of all rules, guidelines, and policies of One-Touch Soccer, and for keeping his/her team informed.
+Team captains/managers are responsible for being aware of all rules, guidelines, and policies of One-Touch Soccer, and for keeping THEIR team informed.

 No-Shows and Forfeits